khatibb/Microservice-example/README.md

 # Building a Microservice with Node(es5), Docker and Nginx
+# Tested with Mocha & Chai

 # Missing features(To-do) :
 1. some extra input validation & sanitization (use joi)
 2. remove repeated code blocks -> refactor into Mediator design pattern

 # How to Run
+ X-In the Root Directory(first time only): <br/>
+ sudo docker-compose build<br/>

-1. in the root directioy -> docker-compose up (sudo it if needed)
+ 1-To run the api -> sudo docker-compose up<br/>
+ 2-To run mocha tests -> sudo docker-compose -f docker-compose-test.yml up<br/>

 # Notes
 1.The project is coded strictly using callbacks